 Resolution 2.
-FOR the appointment of the external auditors nominated in this Circular.
+FOR the appointment of the external auditors nominated in this Circular, and authorizing the directors to fix their remuneration.

 The enclosed proxy form confers on the proxyholder designated therein discretionary authority with respect to any proposed amendments or variations to the matters listed on the proxy form and any other business which may properly come before the Meeting or any adjournment or postponement thereof.
 At the date of this Circular, Management is not aware of any amendment, variation, or other matter which may properly come before the Meeting.